ch3cke/leetcode/README.md

 ## LEETCODE
-this is a simple project to store my code
+this is a project for my leetcode train